margotmg/margotmg.github.io/_projects/2_project.md

 ---

 ## 🎯 Research Question
-> How can LanguageTool be adapted into a Computer‐Assisted Translation (CAT) tool to support Spanish *Lectura Fácil* (LF) content creation, and what are the benefits and limitations of such an approach?
+> How can LanguageTool be adapted into a Computer‐Assisted Translation (CAT) tool to support Spanish LF content creation, and what are the benefits and limitations of such an approach?

 ---